 Real Teacher Stories

-• A teacher using weekly parent reports in MusicTeacherNotes saw students practice more consistently.
+- A teacher using weekly parent reports through her studio platform saw students practice more consistently once parents had visibility into assignments.

-• Traditional tools: printed logs, planners, practice charts.
+- Traditional tools still work well: printed logs, planners, and practice charts.

 Avoiding Common Pitfalls